Cold weather plants are perfect for winter so that your garden won’t be dry and dreary until spring arrives.

 Get one of these and watch them transform from spring green to a nice golden color during wintertime.
 While they’re relatively low maintenance, they need regular pruning as overgrowth can get out of control.

 Honeywort leaves are a sight to behold due to the deep blue color they turn into when it gets cold outside.
-They’re self-seeding plants, ensuring constant plant supply all year-round.
+They’re self-seeding cold weather plants, ensuring constant plant supply all year-round.

 It can grow in a wide array of soil types and survive in both containers and the ground.
 Place them outside in the sun if you want to get the most vibrant color out of your honeyworts.